 Takeaway: Best Buy made the mistake of not considering the cultural and linguistic nuances of its audience in China.
 If you are planning to launch your brand in a new market, localizing your brand name is a great idea.
 A localized name will help create a great brand recall value among your audience.

-However, it’s essential that you seek help of native speakers.
+However, it’s essential that you seek the help of native speakers.
 Your localized brand name must convey your brand’s primary marketing message in the best possible way to make a great impact.

 When Google updated its algorithm to identify low-quality content, eBay lost more than 33% of its organic traffic.
 It fell from position 6 to position 25 within a course of 3 days. eBay’s fall in search ranking happened mainly due to its category pages which had just a few lines of text for each product, along with many links to similar product pages.